-Before my own engagement, I was reasonably convinced that I’d keep the news between myself and my fiancé, and that we would share our excitement personally with select friends and family—and that was it.
-My long-held belief to keep personal things personal completely shifted once the ring was on my finger and I was making phone call after phone call in an excited fury.
-I wanted to share our news with the world and I wanted to do it yesterday.
+Before my own engagement, I was reasonably convinced that I’d keep the news between myself and my fiancé and that we would share our excitement personally with select friends and family—and that was it.
+My long-held belief to keep personal things personal completely shifted once the ring was on my finger, and I was making phone call after phone call in an excited fury.
+I wanted to share our news with the world, and I wanted to do it yesterday.

 It took a few days for us to call and text the people we wanted to find out from us personally, and once we had exhausted our lists, we decided it was safe to post a photo to announce our new chapter.
 Needless to say, we were met with incredible support from all angles, and we felt the best knowing we’d shared the news personally before posting for the world to see.

-There is no single way to go about sharing your own engagement in person, over the phone or on social media.
+There is no single way to go about sharing your own engagement in person, over the phone, or on social media.
 That said, there are a few ways to go about showing off your new bling (and your new permanently plastered fiancée face) to the digital world:

 Proposal in Action

 Who says you have to share your engagement right after it happens?
-If you wait until you get your oh-so-perfect engagement photos back to make your big announcement, you’ll have plenty of beautiful photos to choose from!
+If you wait until you get your oh-so-perfect engagement photos back to make your big announcement, you’ll have plenty of beautiful images to choose from!
 (Just be sure to give your photographer some credit!)